-Fork in the National Road.
-New Progressive Supermajority Party is Forming.
-Which Way Will Senator Bernie Sanders Turn?
-And you?
+A New Progressive Supermajority Party Is Forming

 The Democratic Party was believably accused of electoral fraud of every description from voter suppression to pre-programming machines to “vote shift”, putting a set percentage of Candidate A’s votes in Candidate B’s tally, always in Hillary’s favor, producing a dubious Clinton “win”.
 A year later, the rigged Democratic primaries are still in litigation all over the country.
 The really chilling thing?
 Not just the Neoliberal Democratic leadership but the Neoliberal rank and file of the Democratic Party see all this as “politics as usual”.
 They see no reason for reform.

-Twice in the last year, Sanders has been in a position to jump start a new clean Progressive supermajority party.
+Twice in the last year, Sanders or the progressives have been in a position to jump start a new clean Progressive supermajority party.

 The first time was in June 2016, immediately after those rigged Democratic primaries.
 Sanders was already the most popular politician in the country, with both Clinton and Trump’s approval numbers below sea level, He could have run for the presidency as an Independent, which is what he is.
 His hardworking, fired-up, blooded supporters, organized, mobilized, with huge public support and money in the campaign bank, wanted it.
-Behind the scenes as reporter Mayer shows, billionaire Mercer knew that a third party could make it, and that people were out to topple the oligarchy - i.e. him.
+Behind the scenes as reporter Mayer shows, billionaire Mercer knew that a third party could make it, and that people were out to topple the oligarchy - i.e. him among others.
+Having money is one thing.
+Using it to destroy representative government is another.

-Geared up and confidant, Sanders though opted instead to fight for the both a Progressive Democratic platform and for the Democratic nomination “on the floor” of the Democratic Convention.
-There was indeed a fierce platform fight, led by Dr. Cornell West.
+Seemingly geared up and confidant, Sanders said that he opted instead to fight for the both a Progressive Democratic platform and for the Democratic nomination “on the floor” of the Democratic Convention.
+The Progressives stuck with him and there was indeed a fierce platform fight, led by Dr. Cornel West.

-As Sanders voters geared for the floor fight for the nomination that Sanders had promised, however, Sanders’ plans and demeanor drastically changed.
+As Progressives braced for the floor fight for the nomination that Sanders had promised, however, Sanders’ plans or demeanor drastically changed.
 Campaign chair Jeff Weaver had secretly assured Clinton forces that he’d keep Bernie delegates— and Bernie?
 How? — from making waves.
 A greatly altered Sanders called his delegates together at the convention and told them not to question Clinton’s investiture.
-What so drastically changed Bernie is a mystery right up there with the Loch Ness Monster and Big Foot.
-Theories abound.
+What had so drastically changed Bernie is a mystery right up there with the Loch Ness Monster and Big Foot. well-documented facts are non-existent; therefore theories abound.

-The Sanders-led flare up of democracy in the Democratic Party had however meanwhile cost Hillary time and money.
-Her world runs on favors, pay-off and payback; she was vindictive to a fault.
+The Sanders-led flare up of democracy within the Democratic Party however had meanwhile cost Hillary time and money.
+Her world runs on favors, pay-off and payback; she and the DNC were vindictive to a fault.

+Sanders delegates after all were inside the Convention at their own expense, eager to take part in the nation’s democratic process.
+Yet the DNC/HRC saw to it that they were bulldozed: harassed in the halls, their signs and Bernie keepsakes taken, white noise machines turned on over some state delegations, lights turned out over others.
+The nastiness spared no detail.
+Although there were a plethora of well designed Sanders tee-shirts, the DNC Convention gift shop carried only an ugly and arguably anti-Semitic “Sanders tee” of Clinton-campaign design, hung beside tee-shirts with idealized drawings of of Hillary.
+It undercut other women.
+Traditionally, the runner up is given a night at the convention, honored.
 Sanders’ closest surrogate, Nina Turner, a former congresswoman from Illinois, was supposed to introduce his name in nomination on the stage.
 At the last moment, with Turner ready to speak, Hillary Clinton forbade it.
 Tulsi Gabbard, congresswoman from Hawaii, was suddenly thrust before billions of TV viewers, her big chance, without time to prepare.

-Out in 100 degree plus heat with massive thunderstorms, thousands of Progressives marched and quietly talked for days.
+Out in 100-degree-plus heat with massive thunderstorms, thousands of Progressives marched, camped and quietly talked for days.
 Representatives of hundreds of groups were there.
 Arguably, that’s where the new Progressive party that is now growing started.
-Sanders delegates after all were also there, inside the Convention at their own expense, eager to take part in the nation’s democratic process.
-Yet the DNC/HRC saw to it that they were bulldozed: harassed in the halls, their signs taken, white noise machines turned on over some state delegations, lights turned out over others, yet prevented from leaving the building.

-When some Sanders supporters got out anyway, actors with pro-Hillary signs were hired to take their places.
-In the ultimate mummery, actors pretending to be Sanders supporters assured TV reporters that the Sanders folk were behind Clinton.
+When Sanders delegates were even prevented from leaving the building, the outside crowd made a massive feint against the chainlink fences, just long enough for diminutive Jill Stein of the Green Party to slip through and help the delegates negotiate their way out.
+Using Craigslist, the DNC hired actors with pro-Hillary signs to take the places of the Sanders delegates.
+In the ultimate mummery, actors pretending to be Sanders delegates assured TV audiences that the Sanders folk were behind Clinton.

 Real Sanders Progressives by then might have voted for Attila the Hun sooner than for Hillary Clinton.
-That was of course precisely the choice that she -- by backing Trump to the hilt at the beginning -- had manufactured.
+That was of course precisely the choice that Clienton -- by backing Trump to the hilt at the beginning -- had manufactured.
 Clinton supporters began 24/7.guilt-tripping of voters.
 Vote for Hillary, or Trump will be unleashed on you!
 It will be your fault if we have a Civil War!
 What Clinton had engineered was a protection racket worthy of a mob-run neighborhood.
 When after the convention, Sanders stumped for pro-war, pro-corporate, pro-fracking Clinton, most Progressives did not back him, let alone her.
-Sanders like Clinton could barely get 100 people in a room.

 That was the nadir.